 I’ve already mentioned that automation doesn’t stop at time-off management or onboarding – it can do a lot more than that.

-Once you’ve streamlined these vital HR processes, it’s time to focus on ways you can improve the rest.
+Once you’ve streamlined these vital HR processes, it’s time to focus on ways to further automate your HR workflows.

 As an HR professional, I’d say that growth and development are key to expanding your small business or startup as they will help you attract and retain the best talent.